UdacityFrontEndScholarship/quiz-app/README.md

 ### ER Diagram

 [View ERD](https://www.lucidchart.com/invitations/accept/4959f428-f905-44ff-9a82-1cd55f6cf960)
-This entity-relationship diagram is a visual representation of the database design for the application.
+<br/>This entity-relationship diagram is a visual representation of the database design for the application.

 ## Collaborators